Strap-toothed whale: Behavior

+Predators

 The killer whale (Orcinus orca) is a documented predator of this species.
 One was recorded chasing, attacking and killing a solitary adult strap-toothed whale about 50 km offshore of Bremer Bay in south-western Australia.

+Food and foraging

+An adult observed in the Drake Passage.

 The main prey of the strap-tooth beaked whale is thought to be oceanic squid species.
+One of these species being Vampyroteuthis infernalis, the vampire squid, which is known to live 600 to 900 meters below sea level.
 In an extensive dietary analysis of 14 stranded whales from New Zealand and South Africa, 94.8% of the stomach contents were composed of cephalopods, with evidence of some fish and crustaceans.
 A difference in the shape of consumed prey was noted between male and female whales, but it was determined that both sexes targeted squid of a similar size.
 While adult males have a restricted gape size due to the position of their overlapping tusks, it is possible that this allows them to create more suction when feeding, allowing them to forage effectively on the same prey as females and juveniles.

+Recorded prey taxa include Histioteuthis meleagroteuthis and H. macrohista, Chiroteuthis sp., Taonius pavo, Gonatus antarcticus, Teuthowenia pellucida, and Mastigoteuthis sp.